Alphabetical List of Student Organizations

 Columbia Law Revue is the Law School’s very own law student-written/directed/produced/performed musical comedy show.
 Each year, the Law Revue puts on two shows, one for each semester.
 The music is generally a parody of music from all genres, including classic rock, pop, hip-hop, and show tunes.
 We welcome performers, writers, and techies with all levels of talent and experience, and allow our members to determine their own level of involvement in each show.

-COLUMBIA LAW SCHOOL COMPETITIVE TABLE SPORT SOCIETY
+COLUMBIA LAW SCHOOL COMPETITIVE TABLE SPORTS SOCIETY

 COLUMBIA LAW SCHOOL YOUNG DEMOCRATS